coolbutuseless/lz4lite/README.md

 [lz4](https://github.com/lz4/lz4) for performing in-memory compression.

-The scope of this package is limited - it aims to provide functions for direct hashing of vectors which contain raw, integer, real or logical values.
-If you wanted to compress arbitrary R objects, you must first convert into a raw vector representation using `base::serialize()`.
+The scope of this package is limited - it aims to provide functions for direct hashing of vectors which contain raw, integer, real, complex or logical values.
+It does this by operating on the data payload within the vectors, and gains signficant speed by not serializing the R object itselsf.
+If you wanted to compress arbitrary R objects, you must first manually convert into a raw vector representation using `base::serialize()`.

 For a more general solution to fast serialization of R objects, see the [fst](https://github.com/fstpackage/fst) or